RocketCommunicationsInc/astro-components/src/components/rux-notification/README.md

 Or, [download the Astro UXDS Components as a .zip](https://github.com/RocketCommunicationsInc/astro-components/archive/master.zip)

-### 2. Import the Astro Notiication Banner Web Component
+### 2. Import the Astro Notification Banner Web Component

 This example assumes you're using the NPM package in `node_modules`.
 Otherwise, import the component using the path to the Astro Components directory in your project.